 Wandering the wooded outskirts of Vienna, you might find yourself viewing a remarkably beautiful 19th-century Palladian villa with a garden filled with art installations.
 Unlike most villas in the city hills, you can actually go into this one as it contains the Ernst Fuchs Museum.

 - Full of Fuchs’s art, furniture, and interior design

-- Be sure to look at the fountain complex out in the gardens, too
+- Wonderful fountain complex out in the gardens

 - Otto Wagner built the original villa in the late 1880s